Akezh/acmsc-v1/README.md

 # ACM-Student-Chapter
-I made a website in Local Hack Day for ACM Student Chapter
+The website is created for ACM Student Chapter